 Note that stickiness only applies to the campaign audience, so an action's Sub-Audience or delivery settings can still disqualify users from continuing in the campaign.

-You can also make your A/B tests sticky — see A/B test your actions for more details.
+See A/B test your actions for more details.

 Holdbacks allow you to measure how effective your campaign is by comparing users who received the campaign to users who should have received it, but had the campaign held back instead.
-This allows for an apples-to-apples comparison as the users in the holdback group will provide a baseline for your metrics.
+This allows for an apples-to-apples comparison as the users in the holdback group provide a baseline for your metrics.
 We recommend adding at least 5-10% holdback to most messaging campaigns for comparison.

 This creates a "held back" event in Analytics so you can filter, compare, and target users who haven't received your campaign.